deedw/heroku-twilio/README.md

 ```

 The library uses either Redis or MongoDB (using mubsub) to communicate between processes.
 The Redis client is installed as a
-module dependency, but if MongoDB is required you should add mubsub to your project:
+module dependency, but if MongoDB is required you will need to add mubsub to your project:

 ```
 npm install mubsub@^1.2.0 --save